mmikowski/mmikowski.github.io/_posts/2015-12-29-ksysguard-config.md

 #### Footnotes
 <a id="f1">\*</a> Yes, I know that technically there isn't a "KDE 5 desktop".
-For the pendandtic turds in the crowd, I'm running Plasma 5.5 / KDE Frameworks 5.15.0 / KDE applications 5.0.8.
+For the pedandtic turds in the crowd, I'm running Plasma 5.5 / KDE Frameworks 5.15.0 / KDE applications 5.0.8.
 There, happy now?[↩](#a1)

 [2]:https://system76.com/laptops/oryx
 [3]:https://en.wikipedia.org/wiki/Gabe_Newell